 Explains how to connect a store and postage account, and how to set your label layout when you log in for the first time.

-There are four essential things you need to do before creating labels in ShipStation:
+There are four essential things you need to do before you create labels in ShipStation:

 Connect your Store

-The most common way to import orders is through a connected store (though this is not the only way to bring in orders to ShipStation).
+The most common way to import orders is through a connected store (although this is not the only way to bring in orders to ShipStation).

 Connect a Postage Account